blackninja81/artflow/README.md

  - We used poliion to add textures to various surfaces.
  - We also used xoio 3D people collection to add humans to our model.
  - Due to the size of the project we had to cut out some features and objects due to very high render times and hardware limitations.
- - Using Three.js to display this 3D model on the web allowed us to showcase ou work interactively.
+ - Using Three.js to display this 3D model on the web allowed us to showcase our work interactively.

  ## 3js
  - We exported the complete model using to gltf format to be able to handle it in threejs.
 We built the app on react framework